riicess/Swift-TroubleShooting-Guide/README.md

 If you are, update and compare again.
 Also make sure channel is **LIVE**!

 > [!WARNING]
-> this only works with fishstrap /
+> this only works with fishstrap and bloxstrap

 - open up your swift folder, go to bin, and check if there is `luau-lsp.exe` there -if there is go to last step, if there isn't first, make sure your antivirus is disabled or you added swift folder to exceptions, download `luau-lsp.exe` on github guide and put it in the bin folder.
 - close swift and rerun swift